fraktalcyber/k8s-security-lab/Lab-notes.md

 (This is from https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale-walkthrough/)

-These commands are run from your own workstation.
+These commands are run from the bastion host.

 Notice preinstalled php-apache deployment in the default namespace: